2025-26 Edition

 Word and Music

-Proposed projects, along with the name of the Senate faculty member who has agreed to supervise it, must be submitted to the undergraduate faculty advisor by November 1 of the academic year in which graduation is expected.
-Upon approval of the project proposal the student may register for up to two quarters of independent study (MUSIC 199) in which to complete the project.
+Proposed projects, along with the name of the Senate faculty member who has agreed to supervise it, must be submitted to the Music Department Undergraduate Director by November 1 of the academic year in which graduation is expected.
+Upon approval of the project proposal, the student may register with the supervising faculty member for MUSIC 199 Independent Study in which to complete the project.

 Departmental Honors Program in Music and Culture